 Other Service Changes

-- Residential Parking Permit (RPP) enforcement has been suspended due to the closure of the Treasurer’s Office public window, effective March 17, 2020.
-This closure would limit residents in RPP zones from obtaining their permits.
+- Residential Parking Permit (RPP) enforcement was temporarily suspended, effective March 17, 2020, due to the closure of the Treasurer’s Office public window.

-- The Rosslyn Pedestrian Safety Initiative (RPSI) Detail has been suspended effective March 18, 2020 through March 27, 2020 due to a significant reduction in the volume of vehicle traffic.
+- The Rosslyn Pedestrian Safety Initiative (RPSI) Detail has been suspended effective March 18, 2020, due to a significant reduction in the volume of vehicle traffic.

 - The police ride-along program has been suspended.